 A file explorer window appears, allowing you to select a local image file to use as the widget icon.

-- Choose a tool by clicking one of the icons or multiple tools by pressing the Ctrl key while clicking icons.
+- Choose a tool by clicking one of the buttons or multiple tools by pressing the Ctrl key while clicking buttons.
 The following selection tools are available.
 If multiple tools are chosen including Select By Rectangle, it becomes the default tool when using the widget.

 - Select By Line

 - Select By Circle